 If you are travelling by car from London on the A13, take the A1306 towards Purfleet and at the Stonehouse roundabout turn right onto the A1090.
 At the roundabout with Purfleet Bypass, continue on the A1090 (London Road) for about 300 yards until you see signposts for the High House site which is on your right.

-A partnership including Arts Council England East, East of England Development Agency, High House Community Group, National Skills Academy for Creative and Cultural, Royal Opera House, Thurrock Borough Council and the Thurrock Thames Gateway Development Corporation has worked together since that time to establish a new Production Park for the Creative and Cultural Skills on a 14-acre site in Purfleet, Thurrock.
+A partnership including Arts Council England East, East of England Development Agency, High House Community Group, National Skills Academy for Creative & Cultural, Royal Opera House, Thurrock Borough Council and the Thurrock Thames Gateway Development Corporation has worked together since that time to establish a new Production Park for the Creative & Cultural Skills on a 14-acre site in Purfleet, Thurrock.

 In December 2010, High House Production Park opened to the public.
 It is a unique development that seeks to create a cluster of creative and cultural enterprises drawn from the backstage, technical and live music sectors.